MickyMori/Lab_assignment_1/README.md

 Project Description
 -------------------------

 This project involves controlling a robot's movement based on the detection and interaction with Aruco markers in its environment.
-The robot navigates through a predefined sequence of markers until it reaches a designated target marker.
+The robot navigates through a predefined sequence of markers until it reaches the end.
+The implementation for the code in this branch is only done in simulation using the Gazebo environment.

 Create and setup a Catkin Workspace
 --------------------------------